-- From 1st July 2015 we are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015, to have a due regard to the need to prevent people from being drawn into terrorism. - DFE Advice for schools on the Prevent Duty: all staff will read - SLT have completed the on-line prevent training to raise awareness - HT has attended training form Channel/DFE - Teaching of British values and our school ethos and values will raise awareness in pupils - We would contact the Prevent Lead for GCC - Prevent: Notice, Check, Share - Follow the Prevent referral process which can be found on the GSCB website - Gloucestershire Police: Adam.large@gloucestershire.pnn.police.uk
+- We are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015, to have a due regard to the need to prevent people from being drawn into terrorism. - DFE Advice for schools on the Prevent Duty: all staff will read. - All staff have completed the on-line prevent training to raise awareness. - HT has attended training form Channel/DFE. - Teaching of British values and our school ethos and values will raise awareness in pupils. - We would contact the Prevent Lead for GCC. - Follow the Prevent referral process which can be found on the GSCB website. - Gloucestershire Police: Adam.large@gloucestershire.pnn.police.uk